Residential facilities including single family homes, apartments and condominiums must now meet certain recycling requirements.

 Single Family Home Residents

-- Residents who have a City of San Diego blue recycling cart are now required to separate recyclable materials from other solid waste and deposit the recyclable materials in the blue cart.
+- Residents who have a City of San Diego blue recycling cart are required to separate recyclable materials from other solid waste and deposit the recyclable materials in the blue cart.
+Collection for recycling includes all plastic and glass bottles and jars, paper, newspaper, metal containers, cardboard, rigid plastics including clean food waste containers, jugs, tubs, trays, pots, buckets and toys.
 Learn more about curbside recycling.

 - Residents who only have a City of San Diego black refuse cart shall request a blue recycling cart by calling 858-694-7000.
 Availability is dependent upon current inventory.